ARMmbed/mbed-os-5-docs/docs/tools/docker/docker.md

 ### Running GreenTea against USB devices in Docker Container

 There are various limitations with connecting USB devices to a Docker container.
-Depending on the host machines, complexity to setup such environment will vary.
+Depending on the host machines, the complexity to setup such environment will vary.
 On Mac, you will need to capture the device first in the underlying VM.

 For this reason, running GreenTea from the Docker container is not trivial at the moment!
 We will be looking at future-proof solutions.

-Having said that, if you are running Docker container in Linux host machine, you will be able to connect and run GreenTea tests by following these steps:
+Having said that, if you are running a Docker container on a Linux host machine, you will be able to connect and run GreenTea tests by following these steps:

 ```bash
 git clone https://github.com/ARMmbed/mbed-os && cd mbed-os
 sudo docker run -it --privileged -v "$(pwd)":/var/mbed -v /dev/disk/by-id:/dev/disk/by-id -v /dev/serial/by-id:/dev/serial/by-id -v /run/udev:/run/udev:ro -w /var/mbed ghcr.io/armmbed/mbed-os-env
 ```

-Then you will have a container with an Mbed OS development environment.
+You will then have a container with an Mbed OS development environment.
-To make sure your Mbed targets have been detected, you might want to manually run the mount command and `mbedls` to check
+To make sure your Mbed targets have been detected, you might want to manually run the mount command and `mbedls` to check:

 ```bash
 mount /dev/sdb /mnt